● Active Updated: 2026-03 Verified: 2026-03 ID: segment.skidata.city

 Urban Mobility Hubs Park + transfer to transit and shared mobility; hub types vary based on catchment and role

-Applicable SKIDATA Solutions
+SKIDATA City Parking: Applicable Solutions

 City Solutions (Urban On-Street + Zones + Hubs)